 - The Suica card is helpful for using the bus and local train.
 You can get one at the main stations and, with a small deposit, have access to reloading this card.
 If you have a JR Rail Pass, this is also applicable for certain lines in Kyoto and Tokyo.
 Be sure to apply and purchase your JR Rail Pass prior to arrival in Japan.

 - Japan, even though it is incredibly modern, is still a primarily cash-only country.
 Carry Yen on you at all times to cover meals, shopping, and transportation.
 The best place to withdraw cash is at Seven Eleven.

 - For all sights, if you’re looking for those “no crowd” photos, be sure to arrive no later than 7:30/8 am.
 The top attractions will get incredibly busy and it is worth it to get up a bit earlier.

 - The best way to handle any restaurant reservation is to have your hotel concierge call and reserve.
 Most restaurants need reservations far in advance.
 There were quite a few where we couldn’t get one almost two weeks in advance.

-- Read this post for in-depth guide about transportation.
+- Read this post for an in-depth guide about transportation.

-- Read this post for in-depth guide about dining.
+- Read this post for an in-depth guide to dining.